markjouh/competitive-programming/README.md

 0-indexing and half intervals $[l, r)$ are used everywhere.

 These implementations should be fairly fast.
-However, my main focus is keeping everything short and easy to understand, so they're not topping library checker leaderboards or anything.
+However, my main focus is keeping everything short and easy to understand and modify, so they're not topping library checker leaderboards or anything.

 The `ll` typedef as well as `sz(x)` and `all(x)` may be used.
 ```cpp